billybonks/broccoli-stylelint/README.md

 doesn't accept `files` option

+All stylelint supported languages except `jsx` are valid targets by default.
+Alternatively, a `syntax` option can be passed in to scope targets to one language.

 `onError(errors)` {function}

 A hook that allows you to do whatever you want, when an error occurs